BIOMEDICAL ENGINEERING SOCIETY AT UCLA

 SRP 99

-UCLA Engineering Expertise Directory
+UCLA Engineering Faculty Expertise Directory

 The research positions are not specific to the Bioengineering Department, but it offers research openings for other labs from many different departments that are eligible for SRP credit.